Yahdon Israel

 Yahdon Israel is an American book and magazine editor.
 He is a senior editor at Simon & Schuster and a former editor-in-chief of the Brooklyn Magazine.
 He hosts the Brooklyn-based book club Literary Swag and has served on the board of the National Book Critics Circle.

 Career

 Israel was born to a religious Jewish family in Brooklyn, New York.
-As a graduate of The New School, Israel would regularly publish photographs of book readers on his Instagram account.
-This led to the creation of what he called the Literary Swag movement, which he described as an "intersection of fashion and literature", as well as a monthly book club of the same name.
-After graduating, he worked as an instructor at CUNY's master of fine arts program and at the New York City College.
+A graduate of The New School, Israel has regularly published photographs of stylishly dressed book readers on his Instagram account.
+This led to the creation of what he called the Literary Swag movement, which he has described as an "intersection of fashion and literature", as well as a monthly book club of the same name.
+He has worked as an instructor at CUNY's master of fine arts program and at the New York City College.

-He later became the editor-in-chief of the Brooklyn Magazine and then worked as a senior editor of Simon & Schuster, beginning in March 2021.
+He later became the editor-in-chief of the Brooklyn Magazine, and in March 2021 began working as a senior editor of Simon & Schuster.
 He has served at the selection committee of the Aspen Words Literary Prize.